Alien Xmas: Production

 Alien Xmas is based on the 2006 book of the same name by director Stephen Chiodo and Jim Strain.
 The Chiodo Brothers initially pitched an animated adaptation of the book to executive producer Jon Favreau, whom they had previously worked with on the 2003 live-action film Elf, for which the Chiodos created a sequence featuring stop-motion animated characters.

-Though Alien Xmas utilized computer-generated imagery in scenes featuring spaceships, the majority of the film was produced using stop-motion animation.
-Stephen Chiodo stated that "We animated mostly on twos while maintaining the hand-made quality of Rankin & Bass, but we gave it a 21st century value.
+Though Alien Xmas utilized computer-generated imagery in scenes featuring spaceships, the majority of the special was produced using stop-motion animation.
+Stephen Chiodo stated that "we animated mostly on twos while maintaining the hand-made quality of Rankin & Bass, but we gave it a 21st century value.
 It was achieved through a lack of detail.
 But we had to find that balance where we gave it enough detail in the art direction to make it look good by today's standards."

-Bleeding Fingers Music worked on the music with Adam Schiff as composer.
+Bleeding Fingers Music and Adam Schiff composed the music for Alien Xmas.